 Protect Ghost Admin Login with Cloudflare Teams

-Currently, Ghost doesn't have 2 factor authentication on this dashboard so let's go ahead and use Cloudflare teams to protect this specific URL with Zero trust rules so I have to enter a valid email to receive a one time PIN via my email prior to be being able to view the login page for Ghost.
+Currently, Ghost doesn't have 2-factor authentication on this dashboard so let's go ahead and use Cloudflare teams to protect this specific URL with Zero trust rules I have to enter a valid email to receive a one-time PIN via my email before being able to view the login page for Ghost.